Hey, I’m Anej.1

 I’m co-advised by Prof. Ryan Cotterell and Prof. Valentina Boeva.
 Before my PhD, I did a master’s in data science at ETH Zürich and a bachelor’s in computer science & mathematics at the University of Ljubljana.
 If you’re curious, my full CV is here.

-Outside of research
+Outside of Research

 I like reading, cooking, running, and hiking.
 I also like spend an unreasonable amount of time on aquascaping—the art of designing underwater landscapes.
 It’s niche, but a lot of fun.